SizeIndividual polyps are 1-3mm, colonies can grow very large and weigh several tons

 - Skeleton cup (calyx) created as lower portion of the polyp secretes calcium carbonate.

-- When polyp dies, other polyps build on top of it and continue to secrete calcium carbonate which, over time, creates a larger coral reef.
+- When a polyp dies, other polyps build on top of it and continue to secrete calcium carbonate which, over time, creates a larger coral reef.

 - Identical coral polyps next to each other form a structure and pattern.